Mullah98/exhibition-curator-project/exhibition-curator-project/README.md

 # Installation
 - `Clone the repository:`
-bash
-Copy code
+Fork the repository
 git clone <repository-url>
-cd exhibition-curator
+cd exhibition-curator-project

 - `Install dependencies:`
-bash
 Copy code
 npm install

-- `Create a .env.local file in the root of the project and add your API keys:` `You will need to request an api key from [***https://harvardartmuseums.org/collections/api](https://harvardartmuseums.org/collections/api)` makefile
+- `Create a .env.local file in the root of the project and add your API key:` `You will need to request an api key from [***https://harvardartmuseums.org/collections/api](https://harvardartmuseums.org/collections/api)` makefile
 Copy code